 These comments were prepared with the assistance of expert wildlife biologist Shawn Smallwood, Ph.D.
 West Hearn Residents previously submitted Dr. Smallwood's review of the mitigated negative declaration ("MND"), which was previously prepared for the Project and relied on the same biological analysis as the Addendum.
 Dr. Smallwood's comment on the MND is attached hereto as Exhibit A ("Smallwood Comment").
 Dr. Smallwood also reviewed the Addendum and the City's responses to his comment on the MND.
-Dr. Smallwood's reply to the City's responses as well as his analysis of the Addendum is attached hereto as Exhibit B. Dr. Smallwood's review of the Addendum found that the Addendum failed to adequately address the Project's impacts to birds and other wildlife.
+Dr. Smallwood's reply to the City's responses as well as his analysis of the Addendum is attached hereto as Exhibit B. Dr. Smallwood's review of the Addendum found that the Addendum, like the MND, failed to adequately address the Project's impacts to birds and other wildlife.

-In addition to the inadequacy of the Addendum, the Project is inconsistent with applicable zoning and the rural character of the neighborhood.
+In addition to the inadequacy of the Addendum, the Project violates the City's General Plan and Zoning law, and is inconsistent with the rural character of the neighborhood.
 Without adequate analysis and mitigation, the Project will have a real and significant negative impact on the lives of everyone living in the West Hearn neighborhood, as well as on the biological resources that make the historically rural neighborhood and Santa Rosa what it is.